AvinashNath2/java_streams/README.md

 **Practice Problems:**
 - Print each element in a list
-- Print each employee’s name and salary
+- Print each employee's name and salary
 - Advanced: Print all strings in reverse order
 - Custom: Print all employees in a specific department
 - Custom: Print all employees with salary above a threshold